develar/cloud-intellij/README.md

   * Markdown to edit .md files.
   * nginx Support to edit .conf files.
   * .ignore to edit .md files.

+Optional, but recommended:

+1. Trust the self signed development certificate `certs/cert.pem`.
+1. Configure flux.dev domain (point to `DOCKER_HOST` ip) to avoid HTTPS warning and using IP address.
+Use dnsmasq to resolve all `*.dev` domains ([OS X](https://gist.github.com/develar/8c3a9430fd6682960c83)) or just `/etc/hosts` (on OS X is not recommended due to possible slow DNS lookup).

 To maintain dependencies of web client, use [npm-check-updates](https://www.npmjs.com/package/npm-check-updates).